 It is of vital importance that these feelings are addressed and that people feel they have a greater ability to change politics.
 Devolving greater power to communities to shape their own future – to articulate what their own problems are, and find solutions adapted to local conditions – should be a priority.
 It must be part of a policy mix to encourage our society, as well as our economy, to be more inclusive and sustainable in the future.

-This blog was written by Liam O’Farrell, Doctoral Researcher at the University of Iceland and Research Associate of City-REDI, University of Birmingham.
+This blog was written by Liam O’Farrell, Researcher at the University of Iceland and Research Associate of City-REDI, University of Birmingham.

 The opinions presented here belong to the author rather than the University of Birmingham.